pentatonica/metric/README.md

 # Metric Analyser

-###Pre-requisites
+### Pre-requisites

 - Spring Boot 2.5.5
 - JDK 11
 - Camel 3.11.1

-##Introduction
+## Introduction

-The scope of this project is to generate a preformat files with a serie of statistcs information value and stored them in the outputs folder after analysing the data given in the files stored in the inputs folder.
+The scope of this project is to generate a preformat files with a serie of statistcs informations and stored them in the outputs folder after analysing the data given in the files stored in the inputs folder.

-###Why camel
+### Why camel

 The application processes a file json that contains the following information to analyse:
 - dtime: represents the date of the measurements